 Yashica Rapide appearance

 The front of the camera features three-tone metal shades, in grey and silver.
 The grey section is sized to an exact golden ratio.
 A deceivingly large viewer, gold-hued, allows for a smallish field of view, compared to other viewfinders.
 Not sure why the gold hue.
-Parallax marks are visible when looking at the viewer from a few centimetres away, but are not visible when holding it to the eye.
+Parallax marks are visible when looking at the viewer from a few centimeters away, but are not visible when holding it to the eye.
 Next to it is the light meter reading barrel.
 Below, a large metal lens cap that snugly fits over the full lens assembly.
 The crest is at the bottom just to fill an otherwise barren area, guess just for looks.
 A flash sync port is at the edge, above the lens, not unlike a beauty spot.
-On the right, there are the film rewind release, a mounting thread and a rewind lever.
+On the right, there are the film rewind release, a mount thread, and a rewind lever.
 All nicely spaced. on the left are the frame counter under a magnifying lens and the shutter release.
 Unlike its above-mentioned brethren, the shutter release blends nicely in the body and is located where you would expect it to be.
-Top carries a cold shoe and the selenium meter lens.
-The back features the film door, partly leatherette covered, an ASA selector and the viewer.
-Bottom left is the back door release catch and a nice leather lanyard.
+The top carries a cold shoe and the selenium meter lens.
+The back features the film door, partly leatherette covered, an ASA selector, and the viewer.
+At the bottom left are the back door release catch and a nice leather lanyard.
 On that later.